LitalHazut/CalcApi/README.md

 One RestApi written in Net.Core 3.1.

 ## Description
-Obtain two numeric values and perform an arithmetic operation on them.
+Obtain two numeric values and perform an operation on them.
 One post route called - Calculate containing the following steps -  add, substract, multiply, divide.

 ## API using Swagger